Yandex Cloud

 Logging destinationLogging destination

-If a custom log group is not specified in the container revision parameters or logging is not turned off, the container automatically writes all logs to the default log group for the folder it resides in.
+If no custom log group is specified in the container revision settings or logging remains enabled, the container automatically writes all logs to the default log group of the folder it resides in.

-For logging to a custom log group, provide that log group's ID under log_options in the log_group_id parameter when creating a container revision.
+To write logs a custom log group, provide that log group's ID under log_options in the log_group_id parameter when creating a container revision.
 The log group may reside in a different folder.
-The account used to run the command must have the logging.editor role or higher for the folder.
+The account used to run the command must have the logging.editor role or higher for that folder.

 Minimum logging levelMinimum logging level